What is Gig Performer?

-This mechanism also works even if not all plugins are present on one of the systems.
-GP has a built in “Chameleon” plugin that will “pretend” to be the missing plugin, obviously not producing any sound, but will turn into a real plugin on a system where the plugin does exist.
-This allows you to edit gig files even when some plugins are missing, although of course you cannot edit the missing plugins.
+This mechanism also works even if not all audio plugins are present on one of the systems.
+Gig Performer has a built in “Chameleon” plugin that will “pretend” to be the missing audio plugin, obviously not producing any sound, but will turn into a real audio plugin on a system where the audio plugin does exist.
+This allows you to edit gig files even when some audio plugins are missing, although of course you cannot edit the missing audio plugins.

 What is a Rack Space?

 A Rack Space is a container for a collection of audio plugins (in the back) wired together any way you like along with a collection of panels (in the front) to control those audio plugin parameters in real time using widgets (knobs, sliders, buttons and so forth).
 A single rack space could represent all the elements you need for a song or just parts of a song.
 You can switch from one rack space to another instantaneously with no interruption in sound, allowing seamless transitions from one part of a song to another, even in the middle of a bar.